Balance Druid Compendium

 - Keep up

-Moonfire, refresh within pandemic (30% of base duration shown in the tooltip).
+Moonfire, refresh within pandemic (30% of base duration shown in the tooltip) or if you're about to use

 - Keep up